CloudinaryPublicNew/Music-Tech-2017-Hackathon-Guide/thought-starters/build-styled-fan-pages-from-artist-photos.md

 ## Build Styled Cover Art and Fan Pages

 Use style transfer to [generate neural artwork styled images](/presentation-and-responsive-image-delivery/turn-photos-to-art-with-style-transfer.md) with the artist branded graphics by processing fan photos, venue/event photos of artist events into amazing cover art and fan pages.

+Let your users compete in fan-boy \| fan-girl  [image art contest](https://faas-cloudinary.com/wt-60a287cd40c53f6e56bd60ac8922bc3e-0/style-transfer).
+Feel free to fork our project and take it up a notch by adding social media sharing and other features.

 ---